🦩Whooping Crane Season: Nov – March Β· Peak viewing at Aransas NWR

 409 N. Broadway

-409 N. Broadway β€” Fulton-Bruhl House.
-Note how close the two homes are β€” this was a tightly knit neighborhood of town founders.
+409 N. Broadway β€” the Fulton-Bruhl House.
+Note how close it sits to the Hoopes-Smith House β€” this was a tightly knit neighborhood of town founders who walked to each other's homes and churches.

 Baylor-Norvell House